Kevin Byard: Pre-draft

 On November 22, 2015, Byard announced on Twitter that he had accepted his invitation to play in the 2016 Senior Bowl.
 During the week leading up to the Senior Bowl, Byard was impressive during practices as he displayed his ball-hawking and athletic ability.
-He met with representatives from the Atlanta Falcons during the week.
+Byard met with representatives from the Atlanta Falcons during the week.
 He was not one of the 60 defensive backs invited to the NFL Combine.
 On March 31, 2016, Byard participated at Middle Tennessee's pro day, along with 18 other teammates, and was the top prospect participating with representatives and scouts from 24 NFL teams attending.
 He surprised many scouts and analysts with a 4.46 and 4.50 in the 40-yard dash as many scouting reports listed speed as one of his weaknesses.
-He met with representatives from the Oakland Raiders, Detroit Lions, and Tennessee Titans during his pro day.
+Byard met with representatives from the Oakland Raiders, Detroit Lions, and Tennessee Titans during his pro day.
 He had official private visits or workouts with 12 NFL teams, including the Miami Dolphins, Green Bay Packers, Cleveland Browns, Titans, and Los Angeles Rams.
-At the conclusion of the pre-draft process, Byard received many mixed draft projections from draft experts and scouts, with some (DraftScout.com) projecting him to be a third or fourth round pick to others (NFL.com) projecting him to be drafted in the sixth or seventh round.
-He was ranked the fifth best strong safety prospect in the draft by DraftScout.com.
+At the conclusion of the pre-draft process, Byard received many mixed draft projections from draft experts and scouts, with some (DraftScout.com) projecting him to be a third or fourth-round pick to others (NFL.com) projecting him to be drafted in the sixth or seventh round.
+Byard was ranked the fifth best strong safety prospect in the draft by DraftScout.com.